 The Electrical Safety Foundation International (ESFI) encourages consumers to practice caution and safety during summer storms, which at times can be severe.
-Beware of flooded areas cause by heavy rains -- water and electricity do not mix!
+Beware of flooded areas caused by heavy rains -- water and electricity do not mix!
 Below is safety advice to use following a summer storm:

 Flooded areas — Be careful when attempting to walk in flooded areas and remember that submerged outlets or electrical cords could energize the water.